 Out of Range Exception at map::at

-The above example throws an outofrange Exception since there is no key with value z in the map.
+The example mentioned above triggers an outofrange Exception because there is no key with the value 'z' present in the map.